rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 But he said to her, You speak as one of the foolish women would speak.
 Shall we receive good from God, and shall we not receive evil?
 In all this Job did not sin with his lips. ^0210

-Now when Job’s three friends heard of all this evil that had come upon him, they came each from his own place, Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite.
+Now when Job's three friends heard of all this evil that had come upon him, they came each from his own place, Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite.
 They made an appointment together to come to show him sympathy and comfort him. ^0211

 And when they saw him from a distance, they did not recognize him.
 And they raised their voices and wept, and they tore their robes and sprinkled dust on their heads toward heaven. ^0212

 And they sat with him on the ground seven days and seven nights, and no one spoke a word to him, for they saw that his suffering was very great. ^0213

 After this Job opened his mouth and cursed the day of his birth. ^0301

-And Job said : ^0302
+And Job said: ^0302

-Let the day perish on which I was born, and the night that said, A man is conceived. ^0303
+Let the day perish on which I was born, and the night that said, 'A man is conceived.' ^0303

 Let that day be darkness!
 May God above not seek it, nor light shine upon it. ^0304

 Let gloom and deep darkness claim it.
 Let clouds dwell upon it; let the blackness of the day terrify it. ^0305

-That night —let thick darkness seize it!
+That night--let thick darkness seize it!
 Let it not rejoice among the days of the year; let it not come into the number of the months. ^0306

 Behold, let that night be barren; let no joyful cry enter it. ^0307